-- is a party to the contract; (2) derives any income or commission directly from the contract; or (3) acquires property under the contract. - 2.
-Non-School Employment
+(1) has more that a 10 percent ownership or other interest in an entity that is a party to the contract; (2) derives any income or commission directly from the contract; or (3) acquires property under the contract.

+2. Non-School Employment

-The board recognizes that some employees may, pursue additional compensation on their own time.
+The board recognizes that some employees may, in their own time, pursue additional compensation on their own time.
 Any such employee will not engage in the following: